 After backtracking to the Battlefields (one stocked with vampires), we checked out Kaidge Temple, which had an infinity-marked teleportation tile and nothing else.
 And no, I can’t explain the name.
 Double-checking the name (my original post got the wrong translation somehow) it appears to be “Jukai no Hokora,” implying it’s a Buddhist shrine of sorts, and I can see Nintendo not wanting to hear about it… but “Kaidge?”
 The #1 Google hit for “Kaidge” is the FFWiki page for Kaidge Temple! (more…)

 I think if we had gone back to Reuben’s house, Dad from FFLII would have told us that the Fire Crystal was responsible for the earthquakes, but we really didn’t bother.
 I mean, isn’t that obvious?
 Instead, we headed straight for the volcano and set to work.
 Scaling the volcano was a dungeon on its own, with an ash cloud ringing the place at two levels, obscuring the monsters.
 We had been warned about the cloud, and were told that a gas mask that would reveal the monsters was housed somewhere on the hill.
 We assumed that, like the Mirror, the Gas Mask would be at the bottom, but our memory was really failing us there, because it was actually at the very top, just down an alternate path.
 Yeah, you have to deal with invisible enemies most of the climb, I have to give them that!
-We made sure to get the Mask (counting it as part of our sub-objective to get 100% equipment collection).
+We made sure to get the Mask (counting it as part of our objective to get 100% equipment collection).
 It made another ludicrous sucking sound before showing the monsters, but at least that sound effect makes a little sense in this case.
 I mean, at least it has something to do with the air, right? (more…)

-You have to give Spencer some credit: he was right about earthquakes in Fireburg, since they took place every. single. time you moved between map locations.
+You have to give Spencer some credit: he was right about earthquakes in Fireburg, since they took place every. single. time you moved between map locations in this quadrant.
 Though all this makes one wonder: just how on earth are these quakes only hitting one quarter of the interconnected world?
 Fireburg proper turned out to be a multi-levelled town with an odd but danceable remix of the usual town theme.
 It even had another track simply called “Rock ‘n’ Roll” playing in the bar where there was a real rock and roll band playing on the stage.
 You find Tristam listening to the band, getting pissed at the bar in good ambience.
 (This seems to have led some YouTube videos to misname Tristam’s theme, properly titled “Rock Theme,” with the bar’s theme “Rock ‘n’ Roll.”
 The OST was just asking for it with titles like that!).
 Tristam actually seems happy to see you, though he doesn’t have much to say. (more…)

 The leftover magic water was only enough to restore Aquaria’s cure herbs (which was nice because we had chewed through our supply of Potions like we were on a Red Bull stampede).
 There was no alternative for Ben and Phoebe at that point, and we had to go do what we should have done in the first place: gone after the Water Crystal to the north.
 In between Aquaria and the Crystal was Falls Basin, a quick speed bump of an map almost as small as Level Forest.